3 Digital Multifamily Marketing Fundamentals You Need to Focus on Today

 Digital multifamily marketing is constantly evolving.
 To keep up, you need a solid foundation and the capacity to think critically, act independently, and be relentlessly creative.

 There are three main facets of digital multifamily marketing that businesses should focus on — social media, multifamily SEO, and paid search.

 Below, we’ve highlighted those three facets and steps you can take to launch a successful digital multifamily marketing strategy.

 Of course, we are all too aware of Facebook and Instagram, but why should a multifamily marketer really care about social media?
 Audience accessibility.

 Companies can interact directly with their customers for free, and in a way that others can easily view.
 Social media is a great way to get your multifamily organization’s name out — be it through giveaways, funny interactions with anyone who reaches out to your company or posting videos or photos.

 Start by researching which platforms your resident buyer persona(s) use on a daily basis.
 Are you targeting commercial real estate professionals?
 Then, LinkedIn and Facebook might be your go-to digital multifamily marketing channels.
 Is your audience younger millennials who work in an apartment leasing office?
 Instagram, Facebook, and Pinterest might be more in your lane.

 Need a little help with your persona development?
 Our CEO Jon Simpson breaks down the basics in this helpful video:

 After researching your target audience, create your preferred social accounts and fill in all the About Us details.
-It’s important not to just slap your tagline and phone number on your social media pages, then forget about it.
-Add in details about your services, business hours, and more.
+It’s important not just to slap your tagline and phone number on your social media pages, then forget about it.
+Add details about your services, business hours, and more.

 Next, start strategizing your social media postings.
 Create a calendar that details what you will be posting and when to help keep yourself accountable and organized.

 2. Multifamily SEO is the way to go.

 Now for the more technology-focused digital multifamily marketing options — SEO and paid search.

 The technical way to explain multifamily SEO is that programmers optimize the coding of your website to help it appear higher on organic search results on search engines.